 Did Nancy, Ann and Sally ever dream that their fledgling sailing

 club that they gave birth to in 1976 would still be in existence

-Our current roster lists 33 regular members, 6 associates and 4
+Our current roster consists of regular and associates members.

-Club members own or lease 33 prams/IODs and 11 sunfish.
+Club members own or lease PRAMS/IODs or SUNFISH.
 On any

-given Wednesday there are about 20 prams on the water as well as
+given Wednesday there are usually between 10-20 boats on the water.

-a sunfish fleet with their own committee boat and race course.
+preferring a smaller and closer course.
 On rainy days, or when there is just too much wind, we have

 education sessions on racing rules, tactics, sail trim, nautical